-To apply for Financial Aid you must submit the Free Application for Federal Student Aid (FAFSA).
+To apply for Financial Aid submit the Free Application for Federal Student Aid (FAFSA).
 Once we receive your FAFSA information, we will send you an e-mail requesting additional documents to complete your file.

 Click here for important information about the BOG Fee Waiver

-Loss of BOG Fee Waiver Appeal Form
+Loss of CCPG Appeal Form

 California Dream Act Application